List of DC Comics characters: H: Rick Tyler

-Android
+Matthew Tyler

 The Hourman android is an android from the 853rd century constructed by Tyler Chemorobotics who possesses the capability for human emotions.
 Rex Tyler, the original Hourman, spent some time in the future and was involved in its construction.
 Metron later appoints the android as his heir and entrusts him with the Worlogog, an ancient artifact containing a map of space and time.

 During "DC One Million", the entity Solaris places a virus in Hourman's body that disables his time-traveling abilities, stranding Justice Legion Alpha in the past and the Justice League in the future.
 After overcoming the virus, Hourman creates a duplicate of Krypton and rescues its inhabitants from the past, creating the world of New Krypton in the 853rd century.
 Solaris' actions deeply affect Hourman, who travels to the present day and joins the Justice League.
 He damages the Worlogog and limits his own power to resemble his predecessors, giving him power for one hour at a time.

 Hourman later joins the Justice Society of America and meets Rick Tyler, son and heir of the original Hourman.
 After leaving the group, Hourman gives Rick a tachyon-filled hourglass that can see the future and temporarily resurrects his father, who was killed during the Zero Hour: Crisis in Time! event.

 In "The New Golden Age", the android Hourman is revealed to be the buyer who wanted to purchase the Lost Children, a group of kidnapped, time-displaced Golden Age sidekicks, from a Time Scavenger called Childminder.
 It is revealed that Hourman is working for an adult version of Corky Baxter called Time Master.
 After Hourman is reprogrammed and returns to his original self, he blasts Time Master into a time portal.
 Hourman brings the Lost Children to the present day, as returning them to their own times would cause a time paradox.